There are many forms of English, such as British English, American English, etc.

 PRONOUN: A pronoun is a word that takes the place of a noun.
 Examples: he, she, it, they, someone, who.
 Pronouns can do all of the things that nouns can do.
 They can be subjects, direct objects, indirect objects, object of the preposition, and more.

-VERB: verb is a kind of word (part of speech) that tells about an action or a state.
+VERB: A verb is a kind of word (part of speech) that tells about an action or a state.
 It is the main part of a sentence: every sentence has a verb.
 In English, verbs are the only kind of word that changes to show past or present tense.
 Every language in the world has verbs, but they are not always used in the same ways.

 ADVERB: An adverb is a part of speech that provides greater description to a verb, adjective, another adverb, a phrase, a clause, or a sentence. ...
 Adverbs are intensifiers and they can even come in the form of an adverb phrase.
 That just means you're looking at two or more words that act as an adverb.